|AAMC MD-PhD Summer Undergraduate Research Programs||

 |Emerson National Hunger Fellows||

-Award Value: One-year fellowship of no less than $36,000, as well as training, mentoring, and leadership development, and entry into an extensive alumni network.
+Award Value: One-year fellowship of between $38,000 and $43,000 depending upon site placement, as well as training, mentoring, and leadership development, and entry into an extensive alumni network.
+Alumni are also eligible for tuition discounts at Carnegie Mellon and UVA when pursuing graduate degrees in public health or public policy.

 |Erasmus Mundus Joint Masters Degrees||